 Friends of Koreshan State Park is dedicated to the protection and enhancement of historic, environmental and recreational resources of Koreshan State Park for present and future generations.

 What we do

 The Friends of Koreshan State Park serves as the Citizens Support Organization (CSO) for the park.
 Our fundraising activities support the park through work projects, programs, events, restoration of historic buildings and landscapes, outreach programs, historical exhibits, guided tours, and interpretive programs.

 How can you help?

 - Give your time: Volunteer to work at Koreshan State park.
 Positions are available for a wide variety of interest and expertise.
-Call the park @ (239) 992-0311 and ask to speak to the Volunteer Coordinator for more information.
+Call (239) 949-2379 to learn more.

 - Financial Support: Become a member, make a donation, a memorial gift, sponsor events, or remember the park in your will.
 Contact us for more details.

 Your generosity will directly benefit Koreshan State Park.